rolandyuwy/tp/docs/UserGuide.md

 ### 5.2.1.
 Sorting food items by description: `sortdesc`
 _(Contributed by Roland Yu)_

-The `sortdesc` command sorts the list of food items by description, allowing you to view your food items by description.
+The `sortdesc` command sorts the list of food items by description in an intuitive alphabetical order.

 **Format:** `sortdesc`

-* Sorting by description consists of 2 steps:
-    * Firstly, the list is sorted in lexicographical order and is case insensitive to the descriptions' first characters.
-    * Next, if the first characters of two food items' descriptions are the same letters (e.g. `apple` and `Acorn`), descriptions with upper case first characters will be ordered lower compared to descriptions with lower case first characters (i.e. `Acorn` will be ordered below `apple`).
 * Food items of the same description will be sorted by expiry date from oldest to newest.
 * Food items of the same description and same expiry date will be sorted by priority from high to low.